 - In December 2018 investigated and submitted report, for an exemption for the Wickepin sewage/non-portable waste water reuse scheme, to the Department of Water and Environmental Regulation (DWER).
-The exemption applies to fees for a wastewater reuse scheme for a small local government.
-Subsequently DWER requested a copy of an updated Asset Management Plan for sewerage. - Inspection of Wickepin Hotel premises, accommodation and kitchen on 21 February 2019.
+The exemption applies to fees for a wastewater reuse scheme for a small local government. - Subsequently DWER requested a copy of an updated Asset Management Plan. - The Asset Management Plan will be updated in the near future in liaison with the Works Manager. - Inspection of Wickepin Hotel premises, accommodation and kitchen on 21 February 2019.
 The hotel premises was clean and tidy when inspected.
 Another inspection will be undertaken shortly. - Inspection of the home store new bulk food business (referred to as a home store in the planning report) at 10 Dalton Street, Yearling.
 The proprietors of the new food business were issued their Food Business Registration Certificate issued under the Food Act 2008.
 The shop premises, utensils and equipment were compliant with the food act and food regulations at the time of the inspection. - Water samples from the Wickepin swimming pool were compliant when tested by PathWest and met the public swimming pool water quality guidelines for chemical, bacteria and amoeba levels.